arinaldi3/StretchGoalsProject/docs/apis.md

 }
 ```

-Creating a new user using a form with fields.
+Creating a new student account using a form with fields.
 It returns
 all of the form fields with the new database id.

 ## Create a new a instructor account